REFEDS/eduperson/eduperson-202111.md

 The following list shows changes in version (202111) relative to version (202001).

 -  1\.
+Copyright date updated

+-  2\.
 Section 2.2.15 "eduPersonAnalyticsTag" added.

 The following list shows changes in version (202001) relative to version (201602).